Williamsburg, Virginia: 18th century

-Decline and Civil War

-Williamsburg ceased to be the capital of the new Commonwealth of Virginia in 1780 and went into decline, although not to the degree Jamestown had.
-Another factor was travel: 18th- and early 19th-century transportation in the colony was largely by canals and navigable rivers.
+Williamsburg ceased to be the capital of the new Commonwealth of Virginia in 1780 and went into decline, although not to the degree of Jamestown.
+Another factor was travel.
+In the 18th and early 19th-century, transportation in the colony was largely by canals and navigable rivers.
 As it had been built on "high ground", Williamsburg was not sited on a major water-route, unlike many early U.S. communities.
 The railroads that began to be built in the 1830s also did not yet come through the city.